 Fee for the six-day/seven-night course includes meals and

-If your dietary restrictions require the purchase of specialty
+(15%).
+If your dietary restrictions require the purchase

-should arrive in time for dinner at 6pm on Sunday and depart
+should endeavour to arrive in time for introductions at 5:30

 Guests: Partners or friends of participants

 do not pay the workshop fee, and should not expect to attend